Aksai Chin: Geography

 Aksai Chin area has number of endorheic basins with many salt or soda lakes.
-The major salt lakes are Surigh Yilganing Kol, Tso Tang, Aksai Chin Lake, Hongshan Lake, etc. Much of the northern part of Aksai Chin is referred to as the Soda Plains, located near Aksai Chin's largest river, the Karakash, which receives meltwater from a number of glaciers, crosses the Kunlun farther northwest, in Pishan County and enters the Tarim Basin, where it serves as one of the main sources of water for Karakax and Hotan Counties.
+The major salt lakes are Surigh Yilganing Kol, Tso Tang, Aksai Chin Lake, Hongshan Lake, etc. Much of the northern part of Aksai Chin is referred to as the Soda Plains, located near Aksai Chin's largest river, the Karakash, which receives meltwater from a number of glaciers, crosses the Kunlun farther northwest, in Hekang County and enters the Tarim Basin, where it serves as one of the main sources of water for Karakax and Hotan Counties.

 The western part of Aksai Chin region is drained by the Tarim River.
 The eastern part of the region contains several small endorheic basins.
 The largest of them is that of the Aksai Chin Lake, which is fed by the river of the same name.
 The region as a whole receives little precipitation as the Himalayas and the Karakoram block the rains from the Indian monsoon.

 The nearby Trans-Karakoram Tract is also the subject of ongoing dispute between China and India in the Kashmir dispute.

 Demographics and economics

-Prior to the 1940s, the inhabitants of Aksai Chin were, for the most part, the occasional explorers, hunters, and nomads from India who passed through the area.
+Prior to 1950, the visitors of Aksai Chin were, for the most part, the occasional explorers, hunters, and nomads who passed through the area.

 Prior to European exploration in the 1860s, there were some jade mining operations on the Xinjiang side of Aksai Chin.
 They were abandoned by the time European explorers reached the area.
 In the 1860s to 1870s, in order to facilitate trade between the Indian subcontinent and Tarim Basin, the British attempted to promote a caravan route via the western side of Aksai Chin as an alternative to the difficult and tariffed Karakoram Pass.
 The route, referred to as the Chang Chenmo line after the starting point in Chang Chenmo River valley, was discussed in the House of Commons in 1874.
-Unfortunately, in addition of being longer and higher elevation than Karakoram Pass, it also goes through the desolate desert of Aksai Chin.
+In addition of being longer and higher elevation than Karakoram Pass, it also goes through the desolate desert of Aksai Chin.
 By 1890s, traders had mostly given up on this route.

-In the 1950s, India collected salt from various lakes in Aksai Chin to study the economic feasibility of salt mining operations in the area.
+In the 1958, India collected salt from various lakes in Aksai Chin to study the economic feasibility of salt mining operations in the area.

 By the end of the 1950s, in addition to having constructed a road, numerous PLA Ground Force outposts were constructed in a few locations, including at Tianwendian, Kongka Pass, Heweitan and Tianshuihai.
 The road was later upgraded to the China National Highway 219.
 In the modern day, there are a few businesses along the highway serving motorists.

 In the 2010s, geological surveys were conducted in the Western Kunlun region, which Aksai Chin is part of.
 Huoshaoyun, a major lead-zinc deposit, and numerous smaller deposits were discovered in the region.
 Huoshaoyun is a mountain located in Aksai Chin near the Tibetan border.
 The mining development for Huoshaoyun started in 2017.